Transparency can bring significant benefits for business and drive better outcomes for workers.

 Partnership with Open Supply Hub

-The Open Supply Hub is a collaborative data sharing platform hosting supplier data from around the world.
-This year, all full ETI company members will share their tier 1 supplier data directly via the platform to improve accessibility and increase collaborative opportunities for impact.
+Since 2024, all full ETI company members have been required to share their tier 1 supplier data directly via the platform.
+This collaborative tool makes data more accessible and actionable — driving smarter, faster, and more collective responses to human rights risks worldwide.
 We have built a partnership with Open Supply Hub and are working together to continue to improve transparency and drive progress on human rights in global supply chains.

 To build safe and sustainable supply chains, we need harmonized approaches that make collaboration easier and more effective.
 The way that data is shared and leveraged is a critical part of powering that harmonization.